bpeters-cmu/Tornado-api/README.md

                                             6 | 7 | 8

-Players are automatically assigned X or O and take turns based on the "nextTurn" field returned in the "Get Game By ID" api
+Players are automatically assigned X or O and take turns based on the "nextTurn" field returned in the "Get Game By ID" api.

+Player1 is always assigned 'x' (appended to player name like so "player1-x") similarly Player2 is assigned 'o' "player2-o"

 When a player gets 3 in a row, they win and the game is over, also, if the board is full and neither player has 3 in a row, the game ends in a draw